Syynnc/Evaluation_System/README.md

-Images go in the img package
+Images go in the img package.
 Push or commit to your respective branches